 African Plant Nutrient Outreach Awards

-Awards of USD $5,000 each will be conferred to two innovative African scientists, extension specialists, or educators.
+Awards of USD $5,000 each are available to two innovative African scientists, extension specialists, or educators.
 The Award will support education, training, and communication programs relevant to improving the use and efficiency of plant nutrients in African agro-ecosystems.

 African Plant Nutrient Research Fund

-The African Plant Nutrition Institute (APNI) has announced a new research fund in support of plant nutrition research in Africa.
+The African Plant Nutrition Institute (APNI) is a research fund in support of plant nutrition research in Africa.
 The African Plant Nutrition Research Fund was created through partnership between the African Plant Nutrition Institute and Mohammed VI Polytechnic University (www.um6p.ma)